What You Can Grow

 - Read about the Yield and Return on Investment for planting, growing and selling cucumbers.

-This magnificent plant is called Summerfest Komatsuna.
+This magnificent plant is a Japanese Mustard Spinach.
 It is a heat-tolerant plant that grows to harvest in about 32 days.
-It is used in salads and stir fry, and is often called Japanese Mustard Spinach.
+It is used in salads and stir fry.
 It grows very large and lush in Portable Farms® Aquaponics Systems.
 This plant’s leaves (in photo above) measure 23″ tall and 6″ wide.

 Basil that is 52 days old that is growing beautifully in Portable Farms®.
 In fact, this basil became the ‘worlds best pesto’ last week!
 We ‘cut back’ our basil once after harvest to regrow again before we remove from Grow Tray.